-The Private Wealth Management Division utilizes different execution venues to execute client orders.
-Private Wealth Management operates an "open architecture" model for executing all fixed income trades unless the open architecture platform did not support a certain product or an order was subject to specific instructions.
-Where this was the case, Private Wealth Management may have traded through the Global Markets Division of Goldman Sachs.
-GS is a member of the Goldman Sachs group of companies.
+Private Wealth Management utilised different execution venues to execute client orders.
+Private Wealth Management operated an "open architecture" model for executing all fixed income trades unless the open architecture platform did not support a certain product or an order was subject to specific instructions.
+Where this was the case, Private Wealth Management traded through the Global Markets Division.
+GS